rationalpointofview/rpov/_posts/2016-04-13-mental-model-s2-human-psychology-bias-2.md

 *   a concept of betrayal that triggers additianl deprival superraeaction
 *   featrs that conflicting views will have extra persuasive power when they come from a former colleague

+** Example New Coke**

+>But it was an eighty-five-year-old woman who convinced me we had to do something more than stay the course.
+She had called the company in tears from a retirement home in Covina, California.
+I happened to be visiting the call center and took the call.
+“You’ve taken away my Coke,” she sobbed.
+“When was the last time you had a Coke?”
+I asked.
+“Oh, I don’t know.
+About twenty, twenty-five years ago.”
+“Then why are you so upset?”
+I asked.
+“Young man, you are playing around with my youth and you should stop it right now.
+Don’t you have any idea what Coke means to me?”
+It became crystal clear that we were not dealing with a taste issue or any real marketing issue.
+All the experts and all their data had been misleading.
+This was a deep psychological issue.
+A brand is not defined by what you or I think it is.
+A brand is defined by what is embedded in the mind of each consumer.
+Because Coca-Cola is consumed by so many individuals in so many cultures, it is defined differently by every person.

 * * *